Local or commuting students

 Travelling to campus

-If you are planning to commute, it is likely you have already worked out the best ways for you to travel, however you may still find our local travel information useful.
+Birmingham has great public transport links, and UoB is lucky enough to have its on train station on campus.
+If you're planning to commute, it's likely you've already worked out the best ways for you to travel, however you may still find our local travel information useful.
 You can find out more about travel passes and options that might save you time and money.

 Tips and advice

-We have gathered together some tips and advice suggested by students and staff across the university.
-You can also hear from Courteney, who recently graduated from English and Creative Writing as a commuter student.
+We've gathered together some more tips and advice suggested by students and staff across the university.

 Travel advice for commuters